-(c) Materials or equipment used in the construction or modification of a public water system, including waterline extensions, mechanical devices and drinking water treatment equipment, which may come into contact with or affect the quality of the water and which are certified for conformance with ANSI/NSF Standard 61 (Drinking Water System Components-Health Effects-National Sanitation Foundation) are deemed acceptable to the Department.
+(c) Materials or equipment used in the construction or modification of a public water system, including waterline extensions, mechanical devices and drinking water treatment equipment, which may come into contact with THE WATER or MAY affect the quality of the water and which are certified for conformance with ANSI/NSF Standard 61 (Drinking Water System Components-Health Effects-National Sanitation Foundation NSF) are deemed acceptable to the Department.

-(d) Drinking water treatment equipment used in the construction or modification of a public water system that may come into contact with or affects the quality of the water and that is certified for inactivation, reduction or removal performance in conformance with PDWEP is deemed acceptable to the Department.
+(d) Drinking water treatment equipment used in the construction or modification of a public water system that WHICH may come COMES into contact with THE WATER or affects MAY AFFECT the quality of the water and that WHICH is certified for inactivation, reduction or removal performance in conformance with PDWEP is deemed acceptable to the Department.

-[(d)] (e) Acceptable certification under subsection (b), [or] (c) or (d) related to ANSI/NSF Standards 60 and 61 or PDWEP includes that performed by NSF International or other certification organization acceptable to the Department.
+[(d)] (e) Acceptable certification under subsection (b) [or (c)], (c) or (d) related to ANSI/NSF Standards 60 and 61 or PDWEP includes that performed by NSF International or other certification organization acceptable to the Department.
 To be acceptable to the Department, a certification organization shall be accredited by ANSI as a third party certification organization and meet the following requirements.
 The organization shall: